-As the events industry searches for a solution to the Covid-19 crisis, hybrid events are offering a chink of light.
+As the events industry searches for a solution to the current crisis, hybrid events are offering a chink of light.

 Events planners see this form of gathering, which comprises a small physical attendance and an off-site visual audience, as a way to cater to huge audiences without breaching social distancing regulations.
 In one recent survey in London, nearly three-quarters of event professionals said they are planning a hybrid meeting before the end of the year.